 Be sure to check first before you go.
 Especially since advanced reservations will be required when it reopens if you want to visit either the Hearst Castle or the Visitor Center.

 So we turned around and started the two to three hour drive back to Carmel.
+You’ll hear the GyPSy Guide Audio Tour again on your return trip.
+It’s perfect if you missed anything on the first part of your trip.

 Where to Eat Along the Way